izzelislam/wacap-n8n/README.md

 # n8n-nodes-wacap

-n8n community node for WhatsApp integration using Wacap wrapper (Baileys v7.0.0-rc.8)
+n8n community node for WhatsApp integration using Wacap Docker API.

 ## Overview

-This package provides n8n nodes that connect to an external Wacap HTTP API server.
-The nodes act as HTTP clients to interact with WhatsApp through the API.
+This package provides n8n nodes that connect to a Wacap Docker API server for WhatsApp automation.

 **Architecture:**
-- n8n nodes (this package) → HTTP requests → Wacap API Server → WhatsApp
+- n8n nodes (this package) → HTTP requests → Wacap Docker API → WhatsApp
-- Similar to how [n8n-nodes-waha](https://github.com/devlikeapro/n8n-nodes-waha) connects to WAHA server
-- QR code scanning and session management handled by the API server, not in n8n
+- QR code scanning and session management handled by the Docker container

 ## Installation